 The Multipurpose Centre, along with the Government of Canada Pension Centre, were identified as key buildings for smart grid related retrofits in the Town’s 2017 Smart Grid Pilot Plan.
-This pre-existing vision is now coming to life in the Shediac Smart Energy Community Project.
+This vision is now coming to life in the Shediac Smart Energy Community Project.

 The work on the Centre as part of the net-zero project includes energy efficiency and heating system upgrades and a new roof.
 The new smart energy technologies include solar panels on the south-facing roof and an energy storage battery outside the building.